fosterdrummer/voicefoundry-assignment/README.md

     cdk deploy TulsaWeatherApp --profile <Your AWS Profile>
 ```

-The stack deployment will fail if the TulsaWeatherApp code pipeline does not complete successfully.
+The stack deployment will fail if the TulsaWeatherApp is not deployed successfully.

 ### Clean up
 Run the following command in the 'deploy' project to clean up the app resources: